attikusfinch/ufo-wallet/README.md

-# BITCOIN WALLET
+# UFO WALLET

-Welcome to _Bitcoin Wallet_, a standalone Bitcoin payment app for your Android device!
+Welcome to _UFO Wallet_, a standalone UFO payment app for your Android device!

 This project contains several sub-projects: